weberrichard/first_blood/README.md

 $ make -f make_*.mk
 ```

 Then the running *.out* file will run the simulation.
-The *models* folder must contain the *.csv* file of the model with all input data.
+The *models* folder must contain the *.csv* files of the model with all input data.

 ### Publications